 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of solar module manufacturer Canadian Solar jumped 13% today after the company released earnings.
+What: Shares of Canadian Solar jumped 13% today after signing a deal to expand manufacturing.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.